-To measure inhibitory abilities, we employed a go/no-go task that was adapted from Gawrilow and Gollwitzer (2008).
+To measure inhibitory abilities, we employed a Go/No-Go task that was adapted from Gawrilow and Gollwitzer (2008).
 In this task, the child had to push a red button on the touchscreen every time one of four different animals appeared on the screen (rooster, mouse, cat, pig - see Figure S10).
 However, the children were told not to push the red button for one other animal (cow).
 The procedure of the task is as follows: The red button is displayed on the touch screen throughout the task.
-In addition, the children first see an X in the middle of the screen for 0.6-1.2 seconds (these times randomly vary across items but are equal across waves).
+In addition, the children first see an X in the middle of the screen for 0.6-1.2 seconds (these times randomly vary across items but are equal across wayes).
 Then the picture of an animal appears with a display time of 1.55 seconds and a time slot for reaction of 1.55 seconds (the display time for the animal was reduced to 0.65 seconds in W2, W3, and W4.)
 In this time window, the children must decide whether to push the button and to implement the button press.
 Subsequently, the children again see the X, then the picture, and so on.
 In total, 50, 60, 70, and 80 items were presented in W1, W2, W3, and W4, respectively.
 In W1 and W3, the pictures were animals as described above.
 The pictures were vehicles in W2 and W4 (go = car, train, ship, airplane; no-go = truck).
+Because the target animals (or vehicles) occur much more frequently than the non-target animal, and the time window during which a decision can be made is short, the children are put in the "go-mode".
+In other words, the pre-potent impulse is to push the red button.
+A key challenge in this task is, therefore, to inhibit the pre-potent impulse when a non-target animal appears.

-We measure performance in this task in two ways.
-First, we simply compute the commission errors (i.e., the number of times a child fails to inhibit the "go-response" when a no-go item is displayed), multiply by -1, and standardize the score to mean = 0 and SD = 1 within each wave.
+We measure performance in this task in three ways.
+First, we simply compute the commission errors (i.e., the number of times a child fails to inhibit the "go-response" when a no-go item is displayed), multiply by -1, and standardize the score to mean

+= 0 and SD = 1 within each wave.
 Thus, a higher score indicates better performance in the task (i.e., fewer mistakes).
 Second, we compute the d'-measure of performance.
 The d'-measure is the standardized fraction of commission errors in the no-go items subtracted from the standardized fraction of correct responses in the go items.
 We again standardize this score to facilitate better interpretation.
-We find similar treatment effects with both performance measures, i.e., a significant increase in the performance of the treatment group relative to the control group in W4 (after in W2 and W3 the treatment group shows improved reaction times).
-If we look at omission errors, treatment effects are very similar to those for commission errors, with large and significant improvements in W4.
+We find similar treatment effects on the d'-measure, i.e., a significant increase in the performance of the treatment group relative to the control group in W4 (W2: d = 0.118, p = 0.410; W3: d = 0.071, p = 0.619; W4: d = 0.475, p < 0.0001).
+Third, we can analyze the omission errors (i.e., the number of times a child fails to push the red button when a go item is displayed) as a measure for "attention".
+We multiply the number of omission errors by -1, and standardize the score to mean = 0 and SD = 1 within each wave.
+Hence, a higher score indicates better performance in the task (i.e., fewer mistakes).
+Again, treatment effects on omission errors are very similar to those for commission errors, with large and significant improvements in W4 (W2: d = 0.282, p = 0.109; W3: d = 0.133, p = 0.357; W4: d = 0.416, p = 0.001).